renato-rudnicki/terraform-google-enterprise-genai/0-bootstrap/README-Jenkins.md

    git clone <YOUR_NEW_REPO-1-org>
    ```

-1. Navigate into the repo and change to a non-production branch.
+1. Navigate into the repo and change to a nonproduction branch.
 All subsequent
    steps assume you are running them from the <YOUR_NEW_REPO-1-org> directory.
 If
    you run them from another directory, adjust your copy paths accordingly.